 Caring with Compassion - Training Providers to Better Serve Socioeconomically Disadvantaged Patients

 “We were finding that many learners were feeling unprepared to help these populations.
 You can’t just drop someone into a homeless clinic and expect them to figure it out.
-There are special skill sets that need to be learned”, explains Davoren Chick, MD, FACP, an associate professor from the Division of General Medicine who regularly provides care at a homeless shelter clinic.
+There are special skill sets that need to be learned”, explains Davoren Chick, MD, FACP, previously an Associate Professor from the Division of General Medicine.
 “They need a cognitive framework to work from in order to engage in productive care of these populations.
 At the same time, we were hearing from faculty that they didn’t feel they had the proper knowledge or resources to teach those skills.”

 Creating the Curriculum

-- the biopsychosocial model of care, with emphasis on special psychosocial considerations for underserved and low socioeconomic status populations
+- Biopsychosocial model of care, with emphasis on special psychosocial considerations for underserved and low socioeconomic status populations

 Independent learning modules were created for each of the content areas.
 They provide case-based, clinically relevant, concise and politically neutral content exploring each identified learning objective.
 The modules have since been formally peer-reviewed and published through the AAMC MedEdPORTAL, with two subsequent major revisions to ensure continued clinical relevance and include current evidence.